 |Width: 7′ 7″||View Full Specs: Airstream Caravel 20FB|

 For those that want an Airstream for a family of 4, we recommend the Caravel 20FB.
-Assuming your family of 4 consists of two adults and 2 kids then it would be easy for the two kids to sleep on the dinette that converts to a bed.
+Assuming your family of 4 consists of two adults and two kids, then it would be easy for the two kids to sleep on the dinette that converts to a bed.

 The Airstream Caravel has many features that make it an excellent family camper.
-In the kitchen, you will find a stainless steel gas stove with cast iron burners and a convection microwave oven.
-Baking and roasting is easy in a convection microwave.
+You will find a stainless steel gas stove with cast iron burners and a convection microwave oven in the kitchen.
+Baking and roasting are easy in a convection microwave.

 #8.
 Rockwood Ultra Lite 2891BH [Best RV for Family of 8]